Otter-Swap/otter-core/README.md

 ## Roadmap

-- Actively researching and developing support for additional blockchain networks.
+- We are actively researching and developing support for additional blockchain networks.
-- Working on the development of LSD (liquidity staking derivatives) functionality to provide users with a more diverse range of services.
+- And we're working on the development of LSD (liquidity staking derivatives) functionality to provide users with a more diverse range of services.